nebrius/react-strapped/README.md

 _**Returns:**_

-The root atom to be passed to a corresponding [BoostrapRoot](#BootstrapRoot) component.
+The root atom to be passed to a corresponding [BootstrapRoot](#BootstrapRoot) component.

 ### `bootstrappedAtom(rootAtom, options)`